Anxiety and Trauma Therapist in New York

 Strengths

-Even when your mind is pulling you in different directions, there’s a steadier part of you that knows what matters.
-Together, we’ll reconnect you with that clarity, so you can trust yourself more, ease the self-criticism, and move through your life with more steadiness and intention.
+Even when things feel stuck, there is a part of you that already knows what matters.
+We reconnect you with that clarity, so you can trust yourself more, ease the self-criticism, and feel more empowered in your own life.

 License & Education